 Modified VAT invoices can be issued by retailers with the customer's agreement and even for sales over £250.
 They should show the VAT-inclusive value of each positive rated supply, then at the bottom: the total VAT-inclusive value of the positive rated supplies; the VAT due on them in Sterling; the VAT-exclusive value of the supplies, and the value of any zero-rated or exempt supplies.

-If in any doubt, full VAT invoices should be issued, and please do contact us if you are unsure.
+If in any doubt, full VAT invoices should be issued.

 - About us

 - Business services

 - Specialist sectors